dmd-program/dmd-400-sp17/interactive.md

 * 2D or 3D [Serious games](https://en.wikipedia.org/wiki/Serious_game)
 * Physical game \(printed boards, cards, and/or 3D objects\)

+**Note about realtime interactive projects:** These projects are incredibly engaging and exciting means of communication.
+Depending on the scope of the project, they can be [produced in a few days on a train](https://trainjam.com/), or they can sometimes take multiple years by a skilled team in a few short months.
+It is unusual for an interactive project to be quickly created by only one person, as there are many production requirements that take time to produce.
+If you would like to create a a project like this, consider assembling a team with complimentary skills, or if working solo, choose a style and assets that afford rapid production.
+You can outsource pre- or post-production tasks and focus on your core production interest.

 ## Example projects

 - 3D Game